 If the task seems to need any of these, stop and ask before changing direction.

-Step 4: Reject architecture-drift PRs at review
+Step 4: Reject architecture-drift PRs at review, and declare a canonical for mixed patterns

 Your PR introduces a `BillingService` class with DI.